Jarvis Disaster Law

 I am visiting as:

 County agencies, municipalities, and special districts face a distinct legal burden when disaster strikes.
 Jarvis Disaster Law & Consulting helps California public agencies build legally defensible preparedness frameworks, maximize FEMA Public Assistance reimbursements, and reduce liability exposure — structured to fit your procurement process.
+The 2025 LA fires changed the calculus; Boards of Supervisors are asking the question.

-Schedule a Discovery Call View Services
+Schedule a Discovery Call Read the Briefs Office Hours

 PBS Featured Expert · ABA National Presenter · CA 5th Climate Assessment Lead Author (Governor’s Appt.) · 3 California Laws Authored & Signed · Top 40 Under 40